Rabikiran67/Ticket-Raising-Platform/README.md

 Contributions are what make the open-source community amazing!
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion, please fork the repo and create a pull request.
-You can also open an issue with the tag enhancement".
+You can also open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -mAdd some AmazingFeature`) 4.Push to the Branch (`git push origin feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 Don't forget to give the project a star!
 Thanks again!